jamongx/twitter-clone/docs/system-design.md

 - I'm using a microservices architecture because it simplifies horizontal scaling and decouples services.

-#### Data model design

-- The data model being used includes several components such as database schemas and object models.
-- Storing everything in a single database is not advisable, as it could limit scalability and quickly become a bottleneck.
-- To address this, the data will be distributed across different services, each of which will have ownership over particular tables.
-- Depending on use case, I opt for a relational database like PostgreSQL or a distributed NoSQL database like Apache Cassandra.

 #### Services
 - [User Service](user-service.md)
 - [Tweet Service](tweet-service.md)